ankris812/DuinoMiner-ESP32/README.md

 ### Instructions:
 + Flash your erased ESP32 MCU with current project.
 + For WiFi provisioning and configure connection to your router, connect to the created AP **ESP32-{autoid}** and use default password: "password".
-Then goes to menu and select **Configure new AP** to add the SSID of your router.
+Then go to menu and select **Configure new AP** to add the SSID of your router.
 + Also remember to configure your Duino-Coin account in option menu **Settings**.

 ### Future: